danielpancake/danielpancake.github.io/content/projects/gosh-i-love-summer.md

 ---
-title: Gosh, I love Summer!
+title: Gosh, I Love Summer!
-brief: A turn-based puzzle game for the local jam
+brief: A turn-based puzzle game
 banner: gosh-i-love-summer.webp
 banner-position: right
 flavour: game jam submission
 date: Nov 2021
 ---

 > Gosha loves summer.
-He also loves his mother.
-This summer, they went on a vacation to the sunny seashore.
-The sun was playing on the screen of Gosha's old mp3 player while he was listening to the new album of his favourite musical artist, Dmitry Kvadrat...
+He also loves his mom a lot.
+This summer, they went on vacation to the sunny beach.
+The sun shined on the screen of Gosha's old mp3 player while he listened to the new album from his favorite singer, Dmitry Kvadrat.

 <br />

 > "GOSHA!
-Fetch a can of Coke for me, please", his mother asked, disturbing Gosha's tranquillity.
-It's better not to argue with your mother.
-So, off he goes...
+Can you get me a can of Coke?" his mom asked, bothering Gosha's peace and quiet.
+It's best not to argue with your mom.
+So off he went to fetch the soda, though he'd rather stay...

 <br />

-A winner of the local IGD game jam held at the Innopolis University.
+The winner of the local IGD (Innopolis GameDev) game jam, which was held at Innopolis University.

 <br />

-"Gosh, I love Summer!" is available on [\_itch.io\_](https://danielpancake.itch.io/gosh-i-love-summer){target=blank}
+<mark class="highlight">"Gosh, I Love Summer!"</mark> is available on [\_itch.io\_](https://danielpancake.itch.io/gosh-i-love-summer){target=blank}